Fatigue — it'll bite you

-Hear the captain's story about his experience with fatigue and the advice he gives in retrospect.
+Hear the captain's story about his experience with fatigue and the advice he gives for preventing casualties.

 82 fatigue-related casualties in the last five years

 The Coast Guard and Ecology documented cases of fatigue-causing marine accidents.
 Fatigue-related casualties of commercial fishing vessels on Pacific Northwest shores occur regularly.